soufatn/ruby-tutorial/00-First-Test.md

 ```

 It's that simple (Thanks in part to the excellent [parallel_tests](https://github.com/grosser/parallel_tests) gem.)
-Your tests will run once for every platform, taking advantage of Sauce Labs to run at the maximum concurrency for your account.
-The sauce:spec rake command takes two optional parameters to let you control the directory you keep your specs in and the level of concurrency at which you run them.
-For example, to run specs from the `spec` directory one at a time, you'd run the command like so: `$ rake sauce:spec[spec,1]`.
+Your tests will run once for every platform, taking advantage of Sauce Labs to run at the maximum concurrency for your
+account.
+The sauce:spec rake command takes two optional parameters to let you control the directory you keep your specs
+in and the level of concurrency at which you run them.
+For example, to run specs from the "spec" directory one at a time,
+you'd run the command like so: `$ rake sauce:spec[spec,1]`.

 You should see output much like the following: